replicante-io/replicante.io/content/quick-start.md

 ## 1. Get the code
+There are two command line tools you will need to install:

+  * [`replidev`]: the Replicante development tool will start, stop and manage datastore and similar components.
+  * [`replictl`]: the Replicante command line client to interact with you playground Core stack.

+### Install [`replidev`]
 First of all, [`replidev`] requires some dependencies:

   * [`Podman`](https://podman.io/getting-started/installation) to manage containers (version 1.9 or later).